Vitamin C (singer): Hairspray and Eve's Plum (1987–1997)

-Vitamin C (1998–2000)
+Vitamin C and More (1998–2001)

 In 1998, Fitzpatrick launched a pop music solo project as "Vitamin C" and signed an album deal with Elektra Records.
 Released in 1999, her debut solo album Vitamin C peaked on the Billboard 200 at number 29 and was certified Platinum by the RIAA.
 The album's first single, "Smile", peaked at number 18 on the Billboard Hot 100 and was certified Gold by the RIAA.
 The second single from the album, "Me, Myself & I", failed to chart.
-However, the third single "Graduation (Friends Forever)" was more successful, peaking at number 12 on the Top 40 Mainstream Chart and number 38 on the Billboard Hot 100.
+The third single "Graduation (Friends Forever)" was more successful, peaking at number 12 on the Top 40 Mainstream Chart and number 38 on the Billboard Hot 100.
 In Australia, the song peaked at number 2 on the ARIA Charts and was certified Platinum.
-In the summer of 2000, the song saw a resurgence in popularity in the Republic of Ireland, peaking at number 4 in the country.

-Vitamin C was marketed through collaborations with a number of prolific brands.
+It peaked at number 4 in the Republic of Ireland.
+In 1999, she wrote and recorded "Vacation", which became the opening theme to the English release of the short film Pikachu's Vacation (from Pokémon: The First Movie).
+Vitamin C's cover version of the Frankie Valli and the Four Seasons song "December, 1963 (Oh, What a Night)" was used in promotional material for the American television network The WB during the 1999–2000 television season.
 In 2000, Mattel produced a Vitamin C doll which was retailed at approximately $16, and a Vitamin C lipstick shade was made by Tommy Hilfiger.
-Vitamin C's cover version of the Frankie Valli and the Four Seasons song "December, 1963 (Oh, What a Night)" was used as a brand image theme by the American television network The WB during the 1999–2000 television season.
-She also wrote and recorded "Vacation", which became the opening theme to the short movie Pikachu's Vacation (from Pokémon: The First Movie).
-The 2001 video game EA Sports Triple Play featured Vitamin C as an animated baseball player.

-In 2000, she played the role of Lucy Westerman in the horror film Dracula 2000 and as herself in the spoof film Da Hip Hop Witch.

-More (2000–2001)

 In late 2000, Vitamin C released "The Itch", the first single from her second album More.
 The song peaked on the Billboard Hot 100 at number 45.
-"The Itch" was a much bigger success in Australia where it charted at number 6 on the ARIA Charts and was certified Platinum.
-More debuted at number 122 on the Billboard 200.
-"As Long As You're Loving Me" was released as the second single from the album, but failed to chart in the US and led to Vitamin C being dropped from Elektra Records.
+"The Itch" had more success in Australia where it peaked at number 6 on the ARIA Charts and was certified Platinum.
+That year, she played the role of Lucy Westerman in the horror film Dracula 2000 and appeared as herself in the spoof film Da Hip Hop Witch.
+More was released on January 31, 2001 and debuted at number 122 on the Billboard 200.
+"As Long As You're Loving Me" was released as the second single from the album, but failed to chart in the US.
+Subsequently, Vitamin C was dropped from Elektra Records.

 In the February 2001 issue of Cosmopolitan magazine, Vitamin C was voted as one of the "Fun and Fearless Females" of the year.
 That same year Vitamin C was ranked No. 76 on the Maxim Hot 100 Women of 2001.
+The 2001 video game EA Sports Triple Play featured Vitamin C as an animated baseball player.